Frequently Asked Questions

 2. Obtain and complete the required paperwork (available here).

 3. Return your form(s) to the Special Olympics Wisconsin State Office.
 All athletes must have the required paperwork on file before they begin practicing.
 Medical deadline dates are strictly enforced for upcoming competitions.
-Please work closely with your coach, Agency Manager and/or the Athlete Medical Records Manager at the State Office to make sure medical deadlines are met.
+Please work closely with your coach, Local Program Manager and/or the Athlete Medical Records Manager at the State Office to make sure medical deadlines are met.

 There is no cost to the athlete to join Special Olympics Wisconsin.
 There may be a minimal cost involved in participating.
 No athlete will be denied participation based on economic circumstances